zopencommunity/meta/docs/Guides/QuickStart.md

 z/OS Open Tools lets you install unsupported Open Source tools that run native on your z/OS system.
 Whether you want to strictly _use_ the tools or also _improve_ the tools is up to you.

+# UPDATE: New zopen framework is now available!

+The new zopen package manager is not compatible with the previous version of zopen.
+Migration involves creating a new directory structure for zopen tools.
+This is accomplished via the `zopen init` command, documented below.

+## Before you migrate
+* Identify the tools you have already installed.
+Use `zopen install --list`.
+* If you plan to reuse the existing zopen root directory for installing the new tools, then make sure to back it up to a different directory.
+* Follow the steps below and install each of the tools again via `zopen install`

 ## Getting meta

 Download [meta](https://github.com/ZOSOpenTools/meta/releases/download/TDB) to z/OS.